Buying a Franchise: Everything You Need to Know

 Generally, franchise consultants are sales reps who get paid for their efforts.
 Their main goal is to get you into opening a franchise as soon as they can.
 This is because they usually get a 50 percent cut of the $20,000 to $30,000 franchise fee.
 Do your due diligence before speaking to a franchise consultant and be sure to discuss financial agreements with them before signing any dotted lines.

 Many great resources are at your fingertips that can help guide your franchise in the right direction.
 If you need help with buying a franchise, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.